-Never before has there been a book devoted entirely to Anne Boleyn’s fall; now in Alison Weir’s richly researched and impressively detailed portrait, we have a compelling story of the last days of history’s most charismatic, controversial and tragic heroines.
+Never before has there been a book devoted entirely to Anne Boleyn’s fall.
+Now, Alison Weir’s richly researched and impressively detailed portrait gives us the compelling story of the last days of history’s most charismatic, controversial and tragic heroines.